bigeasy/stencil/diary.md

 @if (someCondition()) { be careful with &rcb;, it can confuse Stencil }
 ```

-This is inspring me to create my own parser.
+This is inspiring me to create my own parser.
 It only needs to support HTML5.
 It
 can use regular expressions and it does not have to be incremental.
 An initial
 pass could simply be a rewrite of the `@` conditions.
-A subseqeunt path could
+A subsequent path could
 track the depth of the HTML.